ishansheth/OpenGL-Exercises/README.md

-# openGLExercises
+# OpenGL Exercises

-This repository contains the exercises and sample programs which demostrates the basic concepts of graphics programming using openGL
+This repository contains sample programs which demostrates the basic concepts of graphics programming using openGL.
+The exerciese include the concepts and usage of:
+  - Vertices and Vertex Arrays
+  - Shader programming
+  - Vertex Buffer, Index Buffer
+  - Camera angles and coordinate system
+  - Texture
+  - Lighting (Ambient, Diffuse and Specular lighting)
+  - Material map
+  - Light Casting
+  - Multiple lights with Directional light and point light

-The sample programs and POC is based on the tutorial from https://learnopengl.com/
+The sample programs are based on the tutorial from https://learnopengl.com/ and incorporates the usage of imgui library

 Example Result: light_casting_with_imgui.cpp